 - It is right to help someone, who does not have what he or she ought to have, to secure that good.

 - How does God secure justice for the oppressed?
 In other words, how does God give to those who are deprived the good due to them?
-How do the hungry receive food, hostages get freedom, the blind gain their sight, the heavily burdened get relief, strangers receive protection, the orphan and widow obtain sustenance?
+How do the hungry receive food, hostages get freedom, the blind gain sight, the heavily burdened get relief, strangers receive protection, the orphan and widow obtain sustenance?

 - God does it through just human beings.
 The just are those who do these things.
 This is why God loves them.
 They are like God who keeps faith forever.